HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 The project will provide [Open Risk](https://www.openriskmanagement.com/) community with:
 * disseminate useful financial knowledge among developers interested in the subject
 * a work-on example and use case to showcase tools, technologies and functionalities
-* feedback from software developers about community's tools
+* feedback from software developers about the community's tools

 ### Skills Required
 - Python